 Ans.
-To take an exact account of all the money or other provisions collected for the support of preachers in the circuit, to make accurate returns of every expenditure of money, whether to the preachers, the sick, or the poor; to seek the needy and distressed in order to relieve and comfort them; to inform the preachers of any sick or disorderly persons; to tell the preachers what they think wrong in them; to attend the quarterly meetings of their circuit; to give advice, if asked, in planning the circuit; to attend committees for the application of money to Churches; to give counsel in matters of arbitration; pro vide elements for the Lord's supper; to write circular letters to the societies in the circuit to be more liberal if need be; as also to let them. know, when occasion requires, the state of temporal concerns at the last quarterly meeting; to register the marriages and baptisms.
+To take an exact account of all the money or other provisions collected for the support of preachers in the circuit, to make accurate returns of every expenditure of money, whether to the preachers, the sick, or the poor; to seek the needy and distressed in order to relieve and comfort them; to inform the preachers of any sick or disorderly persons; to tell the preachers what they think wrong in them; to attend the quarterly meetings of their circuit; to give advice, if asked, in planning the circuit; to attend committees for the application of money to Churches; to give counsel in matters of arbitration; provide elements for the Lord's supper; to write circular letters to the societies in the circuit to be more liberal if need be; as also to let them know, when occasion requires, the state of temporal concerns at the last quarterly meeting; to register the marriages and baptisms.

 Ques.
-4. What number of Stewards are

-necessary in each circuit?
+4. What number of Stewards are necessary in each circuit?

 Ans.
-Not less than three, nor more than nine, one of whom shall be the Recording Steward.
+Not less than three, nor more than nine.